-), as the All India Table Tennis Association (AITTA), with four state associations affiliated to it.
+The Table Tennis Federation of India was established in the year 1937 in Kolkata formerly known as Calcutta, as the All India Table Tennis Association (AITTA), with four state associations affiliated to it.
 The name was changed after Independence.
 During the outset, the years after foundation of the Table Tennis Federation of India (TTFI), D. Ranga Ramanujan, popularly known as T.D.R, played an important role in further strengthening the federation.
-TTFI represented India in all the major international championships like Olympics, World, Commonwealth, Asian and all Pro tours.

 Since its inception, the Table Tennis Federation of India (TTFI) has played a vital role in the management of Table Tennis in India.
 The TTFI has earned fame, name and success during the later years of its operation.
 The federation has grown in size and boasts of an impressive number of affiliated associations.
 Almost all the state Table Tennis associations in India are the members of TTFI.

-The TTFI mainly ideates two types of memberships like the state associations and the institutional members.
+The TTFI mainly ideates 2 types of memberships like the state associations and the institutional members.
 Some of the major institutional members of the TTFI include Indian Railways, Petroleum Sports Promotion Board and Bank Sports Board.
-Apart from those two types of members, the TTFI also has a vast network of District Associations, many of which are remarkably functional.
+Apart from these, the TTFI also has a vast network of District Associations, many of which are remarkably functional.

-Most of the Table Tennis players in India are engaged in playing the game in the Clubs, Schools, and Offices as a part time with fairly goods grasp of the technique of Table Tennis.
+Most of the Table Tennis players in India are engaged in playing the game in the clubs, schools, and offices as a part time with fairly good grasp of the technique of Table Tennis.
 The TTFI has taken a big effort to coordinate and bring the thousands of scattered units, clubs and places like schools where Table Tennis is being played in India.
 Apart from being instrumental for the improvement of Table Tennis in India, the Table Tennis Federation of India (TTFI) has also taken an important role in the international scenario.
 The TTFI was one of the most active organisations to establish the international governing body for Table Tennis, the International Table Tennis Federation (ITTF).